CorentinLouis/ILOFAR/README.md

 # ILOFAR
-Codes to read and process ILOFAR data
+Code to read and process ILOFAR data

+The *plot_raw_data.py* routine will calculate and plot, from a sigproc filterbank file, the Stokes I (intensity) and V (degree of circular polarization) parameters.

 **How to us it**

 *Required entries:*
-* -i: input data path/filename lcoation.
+* -i: input data path/filename location.
 The data needs to be contained within a sigproc filterbank file
 * -o: output dynamic spectrum path/filename location (without extension type; it will be png format).

 *Optionnal entries:*